nicheinc/recaptcha/example/README.md

 # example

 Example application that shows how to use this library in conjunction with the client-side javascript library to verify reCAPTCHA v3 tokens.
+Also useful for generating example tokens for testing purposes (in which case, you must access it via the correct domain, and use the `-action` flag to set the appropriate action).
 You must provide your secret key and site key, at a minimum, for this example to work.

 ## Usage